 A functional program is the group's detailed description of how they plan to use, operate and maintain the amenity.
-Functional programs help the project manager and designer identify specific criteria for designing an amenity to meet the community group's operational goals.
-This helpful exercise for any project level is essential for extensive projects.
+Functional programs help the project manager and designer identify specific criteria for designing an amenity that will meet the community group's operational goals.
+This is a useful exercise for any level of project.
+It is an essential step for extensive projects.

 Factors that affect the project's design include:

-- Services the amenity will provide and how those services will be delivered. - Activities, special events and other uses that influence decisions about the size and configuration of spaces needed. - Equipment needed to deliver the services and provide public amenities. - Number of people who will occupy the space, such as staff and activity participants, and others who use and visit the facility.
+- services the amenity will provide and how those services will be delivered - activities, special events and other uses that influence decisions about the size and configuration of spaces needed - equipment needed to deliver the services and provide public amenities - number of people who will occupy the space, such as staff and activity participants as well as others who use and visit the facility

-A functional program equips the project team with the information they need to:
+A functional program equips the project team with information they need to:

-- Evaluate and compare proposed design solutions. - Consider less costly or more practical design alternatives. - Develop a budget and preliminary cost estimate for the project.
+- evaluate and compare proposed design solutions - consider less costly or more practical design alternatives - develop a budget and preliminary cost estimate for the project